k-stz/config-weaver-operator/README.md

 The `config-weaver-operator` simplifies configuration management by automatically syncing ConfigMaps and Secrets across namespaces.
 Whether you need to distribute a `PullSecrets`, `CA` certificates, Trust Bundles, or other shared resources, this operator ensures consistency and reliability.

 ## Goals
-- [ ] Generate ConfigMaps accross namespaces
+- [ ] Generate ConfigMaps accross namespaces, use cluster-scoped CR for easier implementation
 - [ ] Ensure ConfigMaps are kept in sync on change
 - [ ] Ensure endless reconcile loops don't occur on .spec.conditions append
 - [ ] Ensure .Status is rebuild on each reconcilation when needed